 Medications such as loperamide, more commonly known as Imodium can slow down the bowel and hold off symptoms for a short burst if it is essential.
 It is best to avoid using these as it can make symptoms more severe in some cases.
 Do not use this medication is you have blood or mucus in your stool and have a fever.
 Loperamide can also cause uncomfortable bloating and abdominal pain in some people.
 It is best to let the illness take its course.

 Further information and downloads can be found in the RESOURCES section.
 Living with a bladder or bowel condition or caring for someone with a bladder and bowel condition can affect you emotionally and socially; sometimes it can help to speak to others who understand your situation.
-The Bladder & Bowel Community Forum is available 24 hours today and will allow you to connect with those who share your condition.
+The Bladder & Bowel Community Support Group is available 24 hours today and will allow you to connect with those who share your condition.
 Start your own topic today or just follow one that interests you.